Morning, Wednesday, 11th December 2024

 Delegates will assess how Great British Energy should work with the private sector to support and accelerate the delivery of clean energy infrastructure and how it can work to effectively stimulate critical public-private sector partnerships and co-investment.

-Sessions will also consider GB Energy’s work with other public sector institutions such as the National Wealth Fund and UK Infrastructure Bank, and priorities for collaboration and coordination on supporting new technologies such as floating offshore wind, tidal and hydrogen.
+Sessions will also consider GB Energy’s work with other public sector institutions such as the Crown Estate, National Wealth Fund and UK Infrastructure Bank, and priorities for collaboration and coordination on supporting new technologies such as floating offshore wind, tidal and hydrogen.
 The conference will also be an opportunity to examine next steps for scaling up and accelerating the rollout of mature technologies, such as wind, solar and nuclear, as well as derisking and attracting private sector investment in these areas.

 Further discussion will assess strategies for Great British Energy to deliver wider public benefits to consumers and local communities.
 Delegates will consider how the Local Power Plan aims to support local power projects by extending and strengthening shared ownership models.
-We also expect discussion on priorities for ensuring that schemes contribute to wider policy aims, including reducing energy bills, job creation and driving regional growth.
+We also expect discussion on priorities for ensuring that schemes contribute to wider policy aims, including the expected timescale for reducing energy bills, job creation and driving regional growth.

 Overall, areas for discussion include: